 Labia Minor Reduction (Labiaplasty) is a surgical procedure to trim down and shape the inner lips (labia minora) of the vagina.
 The labia minora is the inner flap of skin that covers the clitoris and vagina.
-If you are considering labia minora cosmetic surgery or Labiaplasty Tampa contact Dr Jaime Perez Board Certified Plastic surgeon to arrange for an office consultation.
+If you are considering labiaplasty surgery, contact Dr Jaime Perez Board Certified Plastic surgeon, to arrange for an office consultation.

 Candidates are women with enlarged vaginal lips that cause pain or self-consciousness.
 For example, a long labia may cause pain during sexual intercourse, exercise or even while wearing tight-fitting jeans.
 Fully developed young women and adult women who are in good health make the most appropriate candidates.
 However, women who have any underlying medical conditions that would limit elective surgery may not be good candidates

 What to Expect During Your Consultation